JJHick95/nlp_p1_chi-sea-dsc/README.md

 ```

 Our goal is to detect satire, so our target class of 1 is associated with The Onion articles.

 ![the_onion](img/the_onion.jpeg) ![reuters](img/reuters.png)

+This is a highly relavent task.
+If we could separate real news from fictitious news, we would be able to potentially flag the latter as such.
+This does come with risks.
+If we deploy a model which mislabel real news as ficticious news, we will open ourselves to all sorts of criticism.
+A false positive in this sense to bury a story or do damage to a reporter's reputation.

+#### More Vocab
-Each article in the corpus is refered to as a **document**.
+> Each article in the corpus is refered to as a **document**.

 ```python